More than a game

 Photo: © UNHCR/Samuel Otieno

-As Canada prepares to co-host the FIFA World Cup 26™, we celebrate the power of soccer not just to entertain but to unite, inspire and create communities where newcomers and refugees feel at home.
+As Canada co-hosts the FIFA World Cup 26™, we celebrate the power of soccer not just to entertain, but to unite, inspire and create communities where refugees and newcomers feel at home.

 FIFA World Cup 26™